From the

 NFPA 99 in Plain Language: What Healthcare Electrical Actually Requires

-Type 1 essential electrical systems, branch sequencing, transfer times, and the one thing inspectors check first on every medical occupancy.
-A field-level breakdown.
+Type 1 essential electrical systems, branch sequencing, transfer times, and the first thing inspectors check on every medical occupancy.
+A field breakdown.

 Arc-Flash Labeling: What NFPA 70E Requires and What Most Buildings Are Missing

 Arc-flash labels are legally required on exposed live parts.
-Most commercial buildings we walk into are either missing labels entirely or showing calculations from 2009.
+Most commercial buildings we walk into are missing labels or showing calculations from 2009.

 What a Good Electrical Maintenance Contract Actually Prevents

-We pulled five years of data from 40 active maintenance accounts.
-Here's what routine IR scans, torque audits, and ground testing actually catch before they become outages.
+Five years of data from 40 maintenance accounts: what routine IR scans, torque audits, and ground testing actually catch before they become outages.